erlinssl/GPU-Accelerated-Local-Learning-Rule/README.md

 ./filter_finder 1 0.5 1000 4 1000 5 0.1
 ```

-The parameters are as follows, all 7 need to be set, otherwise all of them revert back to their standard value:
+The parameters are as follows, all 7 need to be set, otherwise all of them revert back to their standard values:

 ```
 ./filter_finder sigma lambda num_batches grid_size batch_size resolution learning_rate